-The Best Healthy Banana Muffins (Vegan, Gluten-Free)
+Healthy Banana Muffins (Vegan, Gluten-Free)

-These healthy banana muffins are the best you’ll ever try!
-Vegan, gluten-free, made with oat flour, and naturally sweetened with coconut sugar—they’re soft, fluffy, moist, and ready in just 20 minutes!
+These are the best healthy banana muffins!
+Vegan, gluten-free, made with oat flour, and naturally sweetened with coconut sugar ā they’re soft, fluffy, moist, and ready in 25 minutes!

-Since my healthy banana bread is one of my most popular recipes on my website, with so many 5-star reviews, I knew I had to create a muffin version.
+Since my healthy banana bread is one of my most popular recipes, I knew I had to create a muffin version.
+The result?
+A perfectly soft, fluffy, and moist banana muffin you wonāt want to share (but you probably shouldā¦).

 What Makes These Banana Muffins Healthy?

-Scroll down to the recipe card to get the full recipe with measurements.
+Scroll down to the recipe card to get the full recipe with measurements!

 - Bananas: An essential!
 This recipe uses 3 bananas.
 The riper the bananas, the better.
 They act as the egg replacement and help bind the muffins together.